- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Exactly what’s included depends on which Tokyo Disneyland package you book.
 But, generally, here’s what can be included in the plans…

-Hotel Room: Vacation packages are available for five of the six official Disney Hotels – Disney Ambassador Hotel, Tokyo Disneyland Hotel, Toy Story Resort, DisneySea Miracosta Hotel, and the new Fantasy Springs Hotel.
-Celebration Hotel is excluded.
+Hotel Room: Vacation packages are available for five of the seven official Disney Hotels – Disney Ambassador Hotel, Tokyo Disneyland Hotel, Toy Story Resort, DisneySea Miracosta Hotel, and the Fantasy Springs Hotel, Fantasy Hotel.
+Celebration Hotel and the Grand Chateau at Fantasy Springs Hotel are excluded.

-Park Tickets: You get to visit either Disneyland or DisneySea on each day of your stay.
-Exactly which park is determined by your package and the days are set.
+Park Tickets: You get to visit Disneyland or DisneySea each day of your stay.
+Exactly which park is determined by your package, and the days are set.

 Attraction Tickets: These are the Vacation Package version of Premier Access and Priority Pass (if you have no idea what they are, then read our guide to Disney Extras when you finish this) – but, they allow you to get into an attraction with less queuing.
 Exactly how many you get depends on the package you book.